-Leslie is an educator and consultant working with artists and creative organizations to develop strategies to become sustainable, stronger and more deeply engaged with their communities.
+Leslie Tamaribuchi is an educator and consultant working with artists and creative organizations to develop strategies to become sustainable, stronger and more deeply engaged with their communities.
 She teaches courses within the Producing program curriculum including fundraising, planning and cultural policy and has led the annual Sustainability Seminar.
 She serves as the Executive Director of CalArts Center for New Performance.
 Leslie also currently serves CalArts as Interim Faculty Co-Director for Equity and Diversity.

 Leslie worked with Cornerstone Theater Company for ten years, serving as managing director from 1995 to 2001.
 She produced dozens of experimental, community-engaged, and site-specific theater projects and leading the company’s financial stabilization and growth.
 She was a founding member of the Watts Village Theater Company board and of Los Angeles Performance Practice's board.
-She currently serves on Cornerstone's board, as Chair, and on the board of The Secret City.
+She currently serves on Cornerstone's board and on the board of The Secret City.

 She has worked with not-for-profit arts organizations in Los Angeles, greater Boston and New York including the Cambridge Multicultural Arts Center and the New Opera Theater Ensemble, Automata, Center for Sustainable Practice in the Arts, The Secret City and Great Small Works.
 She studied in Japan at Kyoto University and Kobe University where she collaborated with and learned from shogekijo and butoh practitioners.
 Leslie earned a master's degree in public administration from the Kennedy School of Government at Harvard University.